Backpacking is a great way to spend time outdoors, but it’s easy to feel disheartened when you check the weather forecast and it’s about to rain.

 Waterproof backpack rain cover

-Some backpacks come with these attached to the backpack itself, but if yours doesn’t, it’s a well-worth investment that you should purchase.
+Some backpacks come with a pack cover attached to the backpack itself, but if yours doesn’t, it’s a well-worth investment that you should purchase.
 I have used them on and off over the years and now I prefer to use an Ultralight Hiking Umbrella.

 You cannot underestimate how important it is to use the best ultralight tent that you can afford.
 It is your home away from home!
-It needs to be wind and waterproof to ensure that you are able to rest as best as you can.
+It needs to be wind and waterproof to ensure that you are able to rest as best as you can in wet weather.

 In addition to this, it will be your escape from the elements after a long day of backpacking in the rain, so it needs to remain dry.